suxuekun/libpyiotcloud/_setup_devguide/README.md

 		   In Mac OS,  run device_simulator.js.sh

 		M. You should see "Device is now ready! ..."
+                   This means the device simulator is now connected to the dockerized backend on local machine.

 Refer to the usage guide in https://github.com/richmondu/libpyiotcloud/tree/master/_device_simulator